cdercoli/Thesis/README.txt

 	- dataStim.mat: original file stim from the downloaded dataset;
 	- dataStimBase.mat: file stim with some additional features (i.e.: envelope derivative);
 	- dataStimComplete.mat: file stim including features considering dissimilarity scores (obtained after running the diss2stim.m code).

+	Note that for the_old_man_and_the_sea folder, in dataCND no subject_data will be found because due to file size, the upload on GitHub was not possible.
+Therefore, a readme file including the link to the OneDrive download of the respective subject data folder has been included and the download should be performed before running the analysis.
+Apologies for the inconvenience.

 - folder "results": including the results that have been obtained.
 ----------------------------------------------------------